Biên Hòa: Republic of Vietnam

 Biên Hòa grew into a major suburb of Saigon as the capital city of the Republic of (South) Vietnam grew.
 Following the First Indochina War, tens of thousands of refugees from the northern and central regions of Vietnam—a large portion of whom were Roman Catholics—resettled in Biên Hòa as part of Operation Passage to Freedom.
 During the Vietnam War, the United States Air Force operated Biên Hòa Air Base near the city.
 Mortar attacks on U.S. and ARVN targets were frequently staged from residential districts in Biên Hòa.
 Two of the better-known attacks took place during Tết of 1968 as well as 1969.

 Socialist Republic

-Like most other areas of Vietnam, post-war Biên Hòa suffered a period of severe economic decline between 1975 and the second half of the 1980s.
-In part, because of its high concentration of former refugees and their descendants who had fled the communist government of North Vietnam in the mid-1950s, Biên Hòa was the site of small-scale resistance to the communist government in the months immediately following the fall of the Republic of Vietnam.
+Because of its large population of former refugees and their descendants who fled North Vietnam's communist government in the mid-1950s, Biên Hòa was a center of resistance against the communist government in the months immediately following the fall of the Republic of Vietnam.

-In the 1980s, the government of the Socialist Republic of Vietnam initiated the economic reform policy of Đổi Mới and Biên Hòa experienced an economic resurgence.
-Biên Hòa and the surrounding areas received large amounts of foreign investment capital, and the area rapidly industrialized.
+Like much of Vietnam, post-war Biên Hòa suffered a period of severe economic decline between 1975 and the second half of the 1980s.
+However, after the government of the Socialist Republic of Vietnam introduced Đổi Mới, a series of economic and political reforms in 1986, Biên Hòa experienced significant economic growth.
+The city and its surrounding areas attracted substantial foreign investment, leading to industrialization and development.